danknights/mice5035/tutorials/02_qiime/README.md

 bracken -d /home/knightsd/public/kraken/16s/silva/16S_SILVA138_k2db -i kraken/CS.126.kreport2 -o bracken/CS.126.bracken -w bracken/CS.126.bracken.kreport2 -r 250 -l G

 # the data can then be compiled into a taxonomy table using this script: https://github.com/sipost1/kraken2OTUtable/blob/main/kraken2otu.py
+# or the script in the "scripts" dir in this repo
 ```

 Dada2 can be run on the 16s data to pick amplicon sequence variants (ASVs) using QIIME2 as follows.
 The sequence data need to be imported into QIIME2.
 There are various approaches, but an easy one is just to have all of one's fastq files in the following file format: `sampleID_1_L001_R1_001.fastq.gz` or `sampleID_1_L001_R2_001.fastq.gz`.
 If one has files with this format: `Sample1_Sxxx_R1_001.fastq`, one can modify these to the correct format with: